Roamingmistake/Hackdonalds/README.md

 # Vulnerability Explanation:

-This vulnerability, CVE-2025-29927, arises from a flaw in the Next.js middleware responsible for request authentication.
+This vulnerability, CVE-2025-29927, arises from a flaw in the Next.js middleware responsible for request authorization.
 When the middleware encountered requests with an unusual header setup, it mistakenly interpreted the request context as an infinite loop of internal subrequests.
-This misinterpretation led the middleware to bypass the usual authentication checks.
+This misinterpretation led the middleware to bypass the usual authorization checks.